Beef Noodle Soup

 Characteristics:

-- Broth color: Bright red, sweet and sour with tomato aroma
+- Broth Color: Bright red, sweet and sour, with tomato aroma

 - Seasonings: Tomatoes, onions, carrots, etc.

-- Origin: New innovative flavor developed in recent years
+- Origin: Recently developed innovative flavor

 Original Beef Noodle Soup